hakanensari/frankfurter/README.md

 Fixer is a free API for current and historical foreign exchange rates [published by the European Central Bank](https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html).

-A public instance of the API lives at [https://api.fixer.io](https://api.fixer.io).
-Alternatively, you can run  privately with the provided [Docker image](https://hub.docker.com/r/hakanensari/fixer/).

 Rates are updated around 4PM CET every working day.

 ## Usage